Nandhini-Ammaiappan/Project1/README.md

 # Project1 - Zurich:50

+##Scraping the Data
+Used Google Colab to scrape the data.
 An explanation of how you scraped the data

 The most interesting and surprising fact you found after analyzing the the data An actionable recommendation for developers based on your analysis